-Oh, the joy of discovering a historic property!
-Castle Hill, located in Ipswich, Mass., and originally situated on 2,000 acres, probably is one of the grandest of the grand homes built during the end of the Gilded Age.
+Oh, the joy of discovering an historic property!
+Castle Hill, located in Ipswich, Massachusetts, and originally situated on 2,000 acres, probably is one of the grandest of the grand homes built during the end of the Gilded Age.
 It has been beautifully preserved, thanks to The Trustees of Reservations.

 Interestingly, this is not the first grand home on this property.
 Richard Teller Crane Jr. purchased the property in 1910 as a summer residence to add to his family’s real-estate portfolio that already included a townhouse in Chicago and a mansion on Jekyll Island, Georgia.

 Crane built an Italian villa-style home designed by Shepley, Rutan and Coolidge of Boston.
 As one of the titans of industry of his time, the immense wealth came from the family business, Crane Co., an industrial manufacturer of various brass fittings and more commonly known for being the leader in plumbing supply fixtures until 1990.

 It was after the completion of this first home that Mrs. Crane told her husband it was “the Italian fiasco.”
 Florence Crane wanted the home torn down and a new one built that would be more fitting for the area.
 Richard, who actually enjoyed his Italianate mansion, promised his wife that if after 10 years she still did not like it, he would bulldoze the home and build whatever she wanted…and so it goes…

 Enter David Adler, a leading architect to the carriage trade who hailed from the Chicago area, where he had perfected the design of the English Country house for the wealthy.
 He designed the house of Florence’s dreams, a 59-room Stuart-style mansion with all the latest conveniences.